 Payoffs on the investment are increased property value, lower insurance rates and maintenance costs, increased longevity, and so forth.
 That said, other than affordability, three other common drawbacks have more to do with the type of metal chosen.

 - Metal Behavior: If improperly installed, or if installed in large, low-quality panels, there is likely to be expansion and contraction during summer/winter seasons.
 During the spring and fall rain, hail, and heavy winds can be somewhat noisier than softer materials.
 Proper installation and better quality metal roofing really help here.

 - Coloring Issues: Over time, repairs may be needed, but finding exact matches for existing metal roofing can be challenging.
 This becomes more of an issue with homeowners, when years after installing the metal roofing they decide on an extension.

 - Overall Performance: Like any other material, metals have their weaknesses – foremost of which is water!
 When it accumulates or leaks serious damage can ensue.
 Again, this is often either due to improper installation or neglected maintenance.
 Then it’s important to take into consideration the grade of the metal, high or low, relative to its durability and thickness.

 And that about wraps it up in terms of the basics and pros and cons of choosing metal roofing.
 The magic happens when the right metal roofing product is chosen for the job, installed correctly, and maintained responsibly.

-If you’re interested in installing any of the window styles above into your home, our team is ready to assist you!
-We have an enormous variety of materials, styles, and manufacturers for homeowners to choose from, ensuring you can find the perfect windows for every room in your home!
-You can reach out to our team today by calling us at (978) 440-5020 or by filling out our online contact form!
-We look forward to hearing from you and assisting with your window replacement needs!
+If you need to install a metal roof on your home or business this fall, our team at Advanced Roofing & Siding is ready to assist!
+Reach out to our team by calling us at (978) 440-5020 or by filling out our online contact form!
+We look forward to hearing from you and assisting with your metal roofing installation needs!